-Join Ben Long for an in-depth discussion in this video What is a mobile workflow?, part of Lightroom & Lightroom Mobile: Raw Workflows.
+Join Ben Long for an in-depth discussion in this video What is a mobile workflow?, part of Lightroom Classic CC 2015 and Lightroom Mobile: Raw Workflows.

 - Photographers have a lot to think about.
 Exposure considerations.
 Camera controls out position.
 Even just trying to keep your visual sense fresh and open is a life long pursuit.
 Along with all of that though, we also have to consider our workflow.
 These days it's easy to quickly amass a huge amount of images and keeping track of all of that image data efficiently, while preserving image quality is a tricky concern.
 For all of these reasons, the question of workflow is very important.
 A normal post production workflow usually includes the following steps; import your images from your camera to your computer; search through the imported images to find the keepers or selects; keyword your images to facilitate future searches; adjust and correct your images; output your images, this can include writing out digital files or creating prints; and finally, backing up your images, and this can include backing up your original files as well as your edited final images.

 Adobe Photoshop Lightroom offers elegant solutions to each one of these workflow steps and along the way gives you a few other perks, such as the ability to geotag your images, output web galleries, create books, control a tethered camera and most importantly, utilize Adobe's exceptional camera raw engine for editing and adjusting your images.
 In this course we'll be using the Lightroom platform as the basis for our workflow.
 As we go along, the reason for this choice should become obvious.
 You might have already discovered, that your smartphone camera can complicate this workflow, because now in addition to your normal camera, you probably also shoot with your phone.